-Q: Who can nominate a student to attend the Missouri Leadership Seminar?
+Q: Who can nominate a student to attend Missouri Leadership Seminar?

-A: All Missouri high schools, both public and private, are eligible to nominate one sophomore student to attend the Missouri Leadership Seminar.
+A: All Missouri high schools, both public and private, are eligible to nominate one sophomore student (and one junior student in the year 2021) to attend the Missouri Leadership Seminar.
 Call letters are sent to each high school in early fall.
 If you did not receive a letter and would like further information, please contact email@example.com

 Q: I’m a parent of a sophomore student.
 How can I get him or her nominated?

-Q: How do I select a student to attend the Missouri Leadership Seminar?
+Q: I’m a counselor, how do I select a student to attend Missouri Leadership Seminar?

 Our goal in this leadership seminar is to cultivate leadership qualities in the person you nominate.
 Some of our past attendees have been noted as “a student who just needed an extra nudge to reach the leadership potential inside.”

 We encourage you to make the opportunity known to as many students as possible by announcing the seminar and selection process to the entire sophomore class.
 Some schools use an essay process by use of an English course, an outside civic club committee may interview applicants or a selected group of teachers & faculty committee review the sophomore students and make a selection.
 You may also engage MLS Alumni in the process to encourage interest.

 Please select one primary nominee and one alternate.